kaihendry/dabase.com/content/blog/path-to-production.md

 {{< youtube DwJlGyZ9bxM >}}

-> A common pattern is that a single group within the organization is
-> responsible for both: designing the organization, vending accounts and
-> implementing the security control. this group/team could use org-formation to
-> do all of this using git-ops.

 > Service teams would get vended a set of accounts (e.g: dev, stg,
 > prd) that contain it-security guardrails (e.g. predefined roles that can be
 > assumed) or other resources that are commonly used within the organization.
 An